What I do

 The whole function, one leader, one number to hold.

-Not a channel.
-Not a freelancer you still have to manage.
-I run the strategy and every layer that turns it into pipeline — and you get one place to look for the result.
+This is the whole function under one leader.
+I run the strategy and every layer that turns it into pipeline, and you get one place to look for the result.

 What you're actually hiring